 - Electrical wire nuts

-If the remaining ceiling fan chain on the ceiling fan extends at least half an inch out of the fan housing, you only need to add a ceiling fan chain extension.
-As long as you have enough existing chain to work with, this is the best direction to go.
+If the remaining ceiling fan chain on the ceiling fan extends at least 1/2-inch out of the fan housing, you only need to add a ceiling fan chain extension.
+As long as you have enough existing chain to work with, this is the best approach.

 Attach the extension to the end of the remaining ceiling fan chain, pushing firmly to snap the end of the chain into the connector.